LimelightVision/LimelightDocs/docs/getting_started.rst

 		* Follow the bonjour-related instructions above.
 		* Power-up your robot, and connect your laptop to your robot's network.
-		* After your Limelight flashes its LED array, navigate to http://limelight.local:5801.
+		* After your Limelight flashes its LED array, open the Limelight Finder Tool and search for your Limelight or navigate to http://limelight.local:5801.
 This is the configuration panel.
 		* Navigate to the "Settings" tab on the left side of the interface.
 		* Enter your team number and press the "Update Team Number" button.
 		* Change your "IP Assignment" to "Static".